Stunner02/Personal_Portfolio/public/04_js/java.md

 main → bootloader → shell → manifest → engine.

+- Import: what,
+- Setup (Pre-Render): what/where,
+- Render: first paint (structure/content only),
+- Hydrate: give what interactives/effects to which html elements

 1. main.js is called.
     1. Imports bootloader and runs it.
     2. Bootloader computes env (no heavy assets).